 We take initiative.
 When a need emerges, we swarm to meet it.
 If 3 or more of us are convinced that an action will serve the goals of the movement, we proceed without the need for invitation or approval.

 We are a nonviolent movement.
 We embody nonviolent discipline knowing this is the only way to win the hearts and minds of the Jewish community.
-Our community is paralyzed with the fear of violence and betrayal.
+Our community is already afraid of violence and betrayal.
 To raise a hand against our community would feed all of these fears.

 We are a movement of volunteers.
 We do not accept money from sources seeking to influence IfNotNow, and stipends are used exclusively to increase volunteers’ capacity to meet the needs of the movement at a given time.
 We recognize and applaud the many different forms that sacrifice and risk can take.